aaronmams/jekyll-now/_posts/2018-11-16-Accessing financial data from the SEC: Part 2.md

 ## General Approach

-Each 10-K filing in the SEC EDGAR database is affiliated by an index page.
+Each 10-K filing in the SEC EDGAR database is affiliated with an index page.
 This is the main url that houses key meta-data for a 10-K filing.
 For example:

 [https://www.sec.gov/Archives/edgar/data/1013488/000119312517059914/0001193125-17-059914-index.htm](https://www.sec.gov/Archives/edgar/data/1013488/000119312517059914/0001193125-17-059914-index.htm)